jzhao0802/palab/univariate_stats.md

 # Univarate Statistics

 ## Purpose
-This function aims to produce a summary of each variable in the input dataset.
+This function will produce a summary of each variable in the input dataset.
 It will help the user understand the data better and spot any issues with the variables.

 ## Dependancies
 `read_and_transform`